Table of Contents

 Safety and Precautions

 This posture requires the flexibility of the spine.
-Those with stiff should take while attempting this one.
+So, those with a stiff spine should take care while attempting this one.

-Pregnant people and those who are having health conditions like heart ailments, spinal injury should avoid this practice.
+Pregnant people and those who are having health conditions like heart ailments and spinal injury should avoid this practice.

-Furthermore, One should avoid practising this asana before bedtime, since it may disturb the sleep.
+Furthermore, One should avoid practicing this asana before bedtime, since it may disturb the sleep.

 Lie prone on the stomach with legs closer together.
 Place the arms flat on the floor closer to the body.

 Take a deep breath.
-Bend the knees and bring the feet close to the buttocks.
+Then, bend the knees and bring the feet close to the buttocks.
 Clasp the palms around the ankles.

-Without loosing the palms’ grip over the ankles, raise the feet , thigh, chest, and head, keeping the arms straight and arching the back.
+Without losing the palms’ grip over the ankles, raise the feet.
+Simultaneously raise the thigh, chest, and head, keeping the arms straight and arching the back.

 Finally, release the position bringing back the legs down.
 While doing this, exhale.
-Keep lying on the stomach until breathe comes to normal.
+Keep lying on the stomach until breath comes to normal.

-Initial duration may be a minute or two.
+The initial duration maybe a minute or two.
 Extend the duration up to two to three minutes gradually.
 One may repeat the posture according to his one’s capacity.